GochoMugo/tgfancy/README.md

 });
 ```

-Note that **polling is automatically disabled** if the web-hook is set.
+Note that **polling and fetching updates via WebSocket are automatically disabled** if the web-hook is set.
-This allows you to use polling locally, but use a web-hook on Openshift.
+This allows you to use polling or WebSocket locally, but use a web-hook on Openshift.
 For example,

 ```js